MartinPankraz/DSAGTechXChange25/1-copilot-getting-started/student/Quest4.md

 Save and publish.
 ![Add new Action](../images/Quest3/ClickSaveAndPublish.jpg)

+> [!Note]
+> Don't be confused if it says that the input field must be filled.
+Just click on Save

 ## 5.4 Test the price update in Copilot Studio
 As before start asking Copilot about notebooks
 ````text